K-MTG/unifi-access-hubitat-middleware/README.md

 - Provides a Lock, Contact Sensor, and Switch device type in Hubitat for each UAC door
 - Listens for webhooks from UniFi Access and Hubitat.
 Polling is exclusively used on UAC where webhooks are not currently available (e.g. for door rule status).
+  - This app creates/updates the webhook config in UniFi Access (as needed) for you.
+However, if you decommission the app, you will need to manually remove the webhook from UniFi Access so it doesn't continue to send webhooks to a non-existing app. (example code is in `internal/uac/client.go`)
 - Supports multiple UAC doors, each mapped to Hubitat virtual devices
 - Secure communication using a configurable auth token